Vaginal Health and Microbial Balance by Good Health

-By now, we all must have heard the words, “human microbiome”, or “microbiota”, and how they relate to our health.
-We know we have a gut microbiome, but did you know we also have a vaginal microbiome.
-In fact, our body is home to more microbes than our own cells and, although our microbiome can change and be shared, it is unique to us.
-If things go awry with our vaginal microbiome, it has been shown to cause problems for our reproductive and genitourinary health, AND our overall health.
+By now, we all must have heard the words, “human microbiome” or “microbiota,” and how they relate to our health.
+We know we have a gut microbiome, but did you know we also have a vaginal microbiome?
+In fact, our body is home to more microbes than our own cells, and although our microbiome can change and be shared, it is unique to us.
+If things go awry with our vaginal microbiome, it has been shown to cause problems for our reproductive and genitourinary health AND our overall health.
 The vaginal or gut microbiome becoming unbalanced isn’t the only cause of issues down there, but if our microbial balance does get out of whack, immune defenses can be affected, and problems can occur.

 Let’s talk about the vaginal microbiome